vincentbernat/dashkiosk/docs/usage.rst

 You can also modify the timer and the viewport by clicking on them directly in the list of dashboards in each group.

+It is possible to make some dashboards selected only when some time criteria are matched.
+The rules can be written in plain English.
+Here are some examples:

+ - ``after 9:00 am and before 6:00 pm`` will only display the dashboard during the day
+ - ``except on saturday and sunday`` will not display the dashboard on Saturday nor on Sunday.
+ - ``after 9:00 am and before 6:00 pm except on saturday and sunday`` will only display the dashboard during work hours.

+If one rule matches, the dashboard will be displayed.
+You need to ensure that there is at least one dashboard in each group that can be displayed at anytime.
+For the complete grammar, have a look at the `documentation of Later.js`_.
+Each rule is prefixed by ``every 1 second``.

+The availability of a dashboard is only assessed when moving from one dashboard to another.
+If a dashboard becomes unavailable while the timeout is not elapsed, no change will happen.

+.. _documentation of Later.js: http://bunkat.github.io/later/parsers.html#text

 About the dashboards
 --------------------